Latency Advantages in Common-Value Auctions: Model

 \section{Model}

 The core of our analysis is based around a standard 2-period, 2-bidder common-value auction.
 We describe the model in detail below, and then explain how we can either use/ reinterpret this analysis to capture several generalizations. \begin{enumerate} \item There is a single good for sale. \item In Period 1, Alice submits a bid for the good.
-At this point it is only known that the value of the good is $v \sim F_v$, were the distribution $F_v$ has density $f_v$ with support $\mathbb{R}_+$.
+At this point it is only known that the value of the good is $v \sim F_v$, where the distribution $F_v$ has density $f_v$ with support $\mathbb{R}_+$.
 We assume that this distribution has a finite expectation.\footnote{We'll maintain the convention that $\tilde{v}$ is the underlying random variable, $v$ is a realized value. } \item In Period 2, nature draws $v$.
 Bob observes $v$ and submits a bid $\beta(v)$.
 However, Bob does not observe Alice's bid. \item There is a limit price of $L$.
 The winner is the highest bidder, and pays their bid, unless their bid is less than $L$, in which case the good stays unsold. \end{enumerate} For simplicity, we employ the following tie-breaking rule: if Alice and Bob tie, then Bob wins.
 This avoids the issue of Bob needing to slightly increase his bid to avoid ties.
 Similarly, we assume that when Bob ties with the limit price, he wins, whereas if only Alice ties with the limit price, then the good stays unsold.

+The tie-breaking rule serves two important purposes in our analysis.
+First, it ensures that Bob's best response is well-defined: when Bob observes a value $v$ such that his optimal bid would tie with Alice's bid, the rule that Bob wins eliminates the need for Bob to bid an infinitesimally higher amount.
+This avoids technical complications with discontinuous best responses.
+Second, and more importantly, the tie-breaking rule is crucial for ensuring that Alice's equilibrium strategy yields zero expected payoff, as we show in our equilibrium characterization.
+We note that alternative tie-breaking rules (e.g., random tie-breaking or Alice wins ties) would not qualitatively change our results, but would complicate the analysis.
+A more detailed discussion of the tie-breaking rule and its role in the equilibrium appears in Section \ref{sec:results}.

 We look at standard Perfect Bayesian Nash Equilibria of this auction as a function of the primitives of the model, i.e., the distribution of $v$ (i.e, $F_v, f_v$), and the limit price $L$.